marclandy/enterprise-infra/architecture practice/deliverables/enterprise alz/Strategic Areas of ALZ Consulting Value.md

         *   Ensure synchronization with on-premises directories if operating in a hybrid environment.

-    *   **Reference**: The Cloud Adoption Framework emphasizes the importance of integrating identity and access management in landing zones .[Microsoft Learn](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-area/identity-access?utm_source=chatgpt.com)
+    *   **Reference**: The Cloud Adoption Framework emphasizes the importance of integrating identity and access management in landing zones.

 3.  **Infrastructure as Code (IaC) Implementation**